btmxh/josu-trainer/README.md

 I guess I'm stealing FunOrange's original work, so if you (FunOrange) wants me to delete this repo, you can DM me on Twitter (@majotb420) to make this repo private.

-Also, this repo will be licensed under UNLICENSE (no one will use this code tbh).